chaceraiter/real-screen-reader/README.md

 - Conda environment named 'screen-reader'
 - Linux with X11 (currently tested on Ubuntu)
 - Tesseract.js (installed via npm)
+- For Mac development:
+  - Homebrew
+  - PulseAudio (`brew install pulseaudio`)

+### Development Tools
+The project includes several development auxiliary tools in the `dev-aux/` directory:

+1. **Audio Streaming Setup** (`dev-aux/setup-audio-stream.sh`):
+   - Facilitates audio streaming from the VM to host machine (especially useful for Mac development)
+   - Sets up SSH tunneling for PulseAudio
+   - Manages the connection lifecycle
+   - Usage:
+     ```bash
+     # On your Mac
+     ./dev-aux/setup-audio-stream.sh
+     ```
+   - Keep the terminal window open while you need audio streaming
+   - Press Enter to stop the audio streaming

 ### Environment Variables
 The application supports configuration through environment variables.
 You can set these in your shell or create a `.env` file in the project root: